 Sandoway House Nature Center.
 This 1936 beachfront home is a good stop for families, with its turtle pond, seashell gallery and especially its shark tank.
 Shark feedings are at 10:30 a.m.
 Tuesday through Saturday and 1:30 p.m.
 Sunday.

 Sundy House.
 What could be the oldest house in Delray Beach (there are two or three contenders), the 1903 Sundy House is now a popular bed and breakfast and restaurant.
-Be sure to stroll the gardens around the one-acre complex; they are so special they give free tours Tuesday to Friday at 10:30 a.m.
-Reservations required.
+Be sure to stroll the gardens around the one-acre complex.

 Tables for the restaurant are scattered throughout.
 If you’re going to pop the question, arrange for the romantically isolated “proposal” table.
-The most unusual aspect is a natural non-chlorinated swimming pool for guests of the inn; swimmers share it with fish.
-106 S. Swinton Ave.; 877-439-9601.
+The most unusual aspect is a natural non-chlorinated pool designed to resemble the cenotes, sinkholes of the Yucatan.
+Sundy House, 106 S. Swinton Ave.; 877-439-9601.

 Two of the most popular attractions in Delray Beach are west of I-95.
 They will appeal to families and lovers of nature and all are outstanding.